hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 **Class time** will be structured around agile lesson plans that aim to operate within middle third of [Bloom taxonomy](https://flic.kr/p/LQuqT2).
 There may be some small lectures or tutorials, but active work will be the main component since the best way to learn organic chemistry is by doing lots of problems.
 It is in your best interest to come class meetings but if circumstances arise, you will have an option to review the recorded Zoom session.

-**After class** you should continue to engage with the material through practice and deliberation on the ideas discussed in class until you think you're ready to demonstrate your knowledge by attempting Learning Target problems on Checkpoints and work on Class Journal entries.
+**After class** you should continue to engage with the material through practice and deliberation on the ideas discussed in class.
+The goal of these activities is to prepare you to attempt Learning Target problems on Checkpoints and work on Class Journal entries.

 ## Learning activities and assessments

 You will be engaging with several kinds of activities in the course, both to facilitate learning of the material and to demonstrate how well you have learned it.
 The course uses a *growth grading system* in which your work will be required to meet certain levels of quality that demonstrate mastery of the material.
 These include:

 1. **Learning Targets** are main skills and tasks you should be able to do if you're successfully learning in CHEM 128A.
 There are **15** Learning Targets in the course (see [Appendix A](#LT)).
 Your primary goal is to provide evidence of learning on as many targets as possible.
 You will do that through *Checkpoints*, asynchronous at-home exams.
 See ["How work is graded in CHEM 128A"](#grading) below for details.
 3. **Class Primers** are weekly assignments on WileyPLUS designed to give you a sense of how much you learned on your own from reading and watching videos.
 Aggregate results for the entire class highlight points of confusion.
-You get credit for the assignment if you complete it before the deadline and if each item has a response that represents a good faith effort to be right.
-Remember, _mistakes are not penalized_.
+You get credit for the assignment if you complete it before the deadline and move the *Progress Bar* above 50%.
 2. **Class Journal** are challenging integrated homework problems where students must clearly communicate a complete solution.
 Journal entries measure student skills across multiple learning objectives, will require a formal writeup, and may require additional technology.
 Submission and grading of Class Journal entries is discussed in ["How work is graded in CHEM 128A"](#grading) section below.
 4. **Engagement** Taking part in student response polls in class (iClicker).
 You will receive one participation credit if you answer 75% of questions in class session.
 Correctness is not factored into the score, only participation.
-5. **Online Homework (WileyPLUS)** will help you identify knowledge gaps in each chapter.
-This is an adaptive assignment which means that the set of questions is tailored to your knowledge.
-The number of questions in the set varies depending how well you know the material.
+5. **Online Homework (WileyPLUS)** will help you identify knowledge gaps through adaptive online assignments similar to Class Primers.
+The number and difficulty of questions in the set varies depending how well you know the material.
 As your answer questions, the progress bar tracks completion.
-It can increase and decrease based on how you’re doing and you earn points for reaching benchmarks on the Progress bar.
-You’ll keep your points even if your Progress decreases.
+It can increase and decrease based on how you’re doing and you earn points for reaching benchmarks on the Progress Bar.
+You’ll keep your points even if your progress decreases.
 Work toward 100% Progress to complete your assignment and show that you know your stuff.
 6. **Final exam** will be on **Wednesday, May 17th, 2023 at 15:30**.
-The final exam is composed of 70 multiple choice questions designed by experts from the American Chemical Society.
+The final exam is composed of 70 multiple choice questions designed by education experts from the American Chemical Society.
 Exam time is 110 minutes.
-Final exam time block will be the last opportunity to reassess learning targets.
-This is the only Checkpoint that will be synchronous for all students, lasting 2 hours and without an option of time window extension.

 :::warning
 Grading in this course is different than you might be used to.
 Make sure you understand it completely.
 Read this section carefully and ask questions as needed.
 :::

+## Assessments and grading

-## My views on grading
+### My views on grading

 As a teacher and learner, I strongly believe that *learning takes time* and that grading your work based on a single point of data, such as a single quiz or test, is inaccurate, invalid, and perhaps unethical.
 A truly valid measure of learning has to involve *multiple attempts* that allow you to learn from your past mistakes and demonstrate not only your skill, but also your growth.
 I believe you should not be penalized for having a bad day that results in a bad test score, so long as you can show evidence that you've *eventually* learned what you need to learn.
 Course learning objectives are phrased as "at the end of the course the student should be able to…".
 Thus, nothing is final until the end of the course.